 LifeFit Group MidCo GmbH (hereafter the "Company" or "MidCo") was incorporated on 13 March 2019 and organized under the laws of Germany as a "Gesellschaft mit beschränkter Haftung" for an unlimited period.
-It was acquired by LifeFit Group TopCo GmbH ("TopCo") on 31 May 2019 and was renamed LifeFit Group MidCo GmbH (previously INOS 10-016 GmbH).
+It was acquired by LifeFit Group TopCo GmbH ("TopCo") on 31 May 2019.
 The parent of MidCo (100% share) is hence LifeFit Group TopCo GmbH, Munich, and the ultimate parent of the group is Fitness First Luxembourg S.C.A., which has its registered office in Luxembourg.